superpandas-ai/StatQA/statqa_analysis/ANALYSIS_FRAMEWORK.md

 ## Overview

-The StatQA Analysis Framework is a unified, extensible system for analyzing LLM outputs on the StatQA benchmark.
-It replaces the fragmented legacy scripts with a clean, plugin-based architecture.
+The StatQA Analysis Framework is a unified, extensible system for managing datasets, generating prompts, running model inference, and analyzing LLM outputs on the StatQA benchmark.
+It provides a complete end-to-end pipeline from raw data to analysis results.

 ## Quick Start